mauvehed/yourip/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

 Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

-## Authors & contributors

-The original setup of this repository is by [mauvehed](https://github.com/mauvehed).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/mauvehed/yourip/contributors).

 ## Security